Julianne Hough Flaunts Long, Lean Legs & Ample Cleavage In Plunging Mini-Dress

 This isn’t the first time Julianne has showed off her amazing body.
 Early this month, the Grease: Live star graced the cover of Women’s Health Naked Strength Issue.
 In the issue, Julianne discussed ways in which she is able to maintain her fit physique.
 She stated that she works out at least five times a week and loves SoulCycle, hot power yoga, and weight training.
 Dance, however, is her main passion.

-“Dance is my superpower, and it has been my whole life, but I didn’t even know it… “said the Footloose star.
+“Dance is my superpower, and it has been my whole life, but I didn’t even know it… ” said the Footloose star.
 “I have no boundaries when I dance.”

 The dancer confided she created a new dance method called Kinrgy, which is designed for non-dancers.
 Instead of focusing on perfecting choreography, Julianne would like her participants to find their inner strength.
 The beautiful blonde also revealed that she has plans of opening her own studio in the near future.